azzulada/Tracker-of-plastic-beads/README.md

-Welcome to the tracker program optimize to compute trayectories of white plastic beads with a dark background.
+Welcome to the tracker program optimized to compute trayectories of white plastic beads with a dark background.

 -----------------------------------------------------------------------------------------------------------------------------------------------------